cyrichardson/docs-cloud-big-data/rst/devguide/cloud-bigdata-v2/role-based-access-control.rst

 Role Based Access Control
 =========================

 Role Based Access Control (RBAC) restricts access to the capabilities of Rackspace Cloud services, including the Cloud Big Data API, to authorized users only.
-RBAC enables Rackspace Cloud customers to specify which account users of their Cloud account have access to which Cloud Big Data API service capabilities, based on `roles defined by Rackspace <cbd-dgv2-rbac-roles>`_.
+RBAC enables Rackspace Cloud customers to specify which account users of their Cloud account have access to which Cloud Big Data API service capabilities, based on :ref:`roles defined by Rackspace <cbd-dgv2-rbac-available>`.

 The permissions to perform certain operations in Cloud Big Data API&mdash;create, read, update, delete&mdash;are assigned to specific roles, and these roles can be assigned by the Cloud account admin user to account users of the account.